Do contractors get super?

 If you’re an employer who is contributing to TWUSUPER for your other employees, you can contact your TWUSUPER Account Manager directly.

-Comparisons modelled by SuperRatings, commissioned by TWUSUPER and shows average differences in net benefit of TWUSUPER's balanced investment option and the main balanced options of retail funds tracked by SuperRatings, with a 5 (119 options), 10 (57 options) and 15 (19 options) year performance history, taking into account historical earnings and fees – excluding contribution, entry, exit and additional adviser fees.
+TWUSUPER has on average outperformed the average retail fund over the past 15 years.
+Comparisons modelled by SuperRatings, commissioned by TWUSUPER and shows average differences in net benefit of TWUSUPER's balanced investment option and the 'main Balanced option' of retail funds tracked by SuperRatings, with a 5 (99 options), 10 (44 options) and 15 (33 options) year performance history, taking into account historical earnings and fees – excluding contribution, entry, exit and additional advisor fees – of 'main Balanced options'.
+A ‘main Balanced option’ being the fund’s largest Balanced option where 60% to 76% of the fund’s assets are invested in growth investments.
+This is generally the fund’s default option.
+Where a fund does not have a Balanced option, the option closest to SuperRatings benchmark range of 60% to 76% growth investments is used.
 Outcomes vary between individual funds.
-Modelling as at 30 June 2020.
+Modelling performed on 14 October 2021 using data as at 30 June 2021.
 See Assumptions for more details about modelling calculations and assumptions.
 Consider your personal financial situation, needs and objectives, which are not taken into account in this information, and the TWUSUPER Product Disclosure Statement (PDS) available at www.twusuper.com.au before making an investment decision.
 TWU Nominees Pty Ltd, ABN 67 002 835 412, Australian Financial Services Licence 239163 ('TWUSUPER') as trustee of the TWU Superannuation Fund (ABN 77 343 563 307).